Jeremy-zjy/Covid-19-Sentiment-Analysis/README.md

 # Covid-19-Sentiment-Analysis
-This data is used for Global Student Competition of Covid-19 Sentiment Analysis, which is multi-label text classification task.
+This data is used for Global Student Competition of Covid-19 Sentiment Analysis, which is a multi-label text classification task.

 Data collection: The dataset was collected by, an open source Twitter crawler, called Twint, where query words like covid-19, coronavirus, covid, corona, ect. are used.
 The user-related information is removed when the data are saved.